Creating a reimbursement journey to increase sign-up and meet diversity targets

 I utilised the design system at all points of the journey, enabling rapid prototyping and development, and ensuring accessibility.

-Overall experiment results indicated 24% more people who register for the programme and are offered reimbursement would go on to become full participants.
+Results indicated 24% more participants who registered for the programme and were offered reimbursement would go on to become full participants.

 For the most deprived groups this increased to 27%, and increased by 19% for under-represented ethnic groups.

-In order to leverage these significant increases in the likelihood of becoming a full participant the initiative was rolled out to all participants.
+In order to leverage these significant increases in the likelihood of becoming a full participant the initiative was planned for rollout to all participants.

-I facilitated a user-centred design workshop to capture potential improvements to the journey before rollout. additionally, I collected insights from the study support team and mapped information needs for returning participants who had joined the programme before reimbursement was available.
+I facilitated a workshop to capture potential improvements to the journey before full rollout.
+Additionally, I collected insights from the study support team and mapped information needs for returning participants who had joined the programme before reimbursement was available.

 Usability testing